belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_LINUX-auto_launch_program_on_boot.md

 ### Step 4: (optional) Write a Script to Automatically Finish All the Steps

+You can modify the following script to your needs while following the [Provided License](https://github.com/belongtothenight/bash_scripts/blob/main/LICENSE).

+1. [schedule_routine.sh](https://github.com/belongtothenight/bash_scripts/blob/main/src/schedule_routine.sh): This is another script that will setup a `update_task.timer` to routinely trigger the `update_task.sh` to execute a custom script `update_task.sh` after system boot.

+## Solution 2: Desktop Entry

+This solution is preferred for GUI applications, as it will launch the application in the user's desktop environment.
+Also, it is a lot easier to setup compared to systemd.

+### Step 1: Create a Desktop Entry File

+1. Create a desktop entry file in path `$HOME/.config/autosart/<app_name>.desktop`:
+    ```bash
+    touch $HOME/.config/autostart/test.desktop
+    ```
+2. Open the file in a text editor and add the following content:
+    ```ini
+    [Desktop Entry]
+    Type=Application
+    Version=1.0
+    Name=Test
+    Comment=This is a test entry to launch a script on boot
+    Exec=/bin/bash /opt/boot_trigger.sh
+    StartupNotify=false
+    Terminal=true               # This is set to true to launch the script in a terminal window
+    ```
+3. Create the script that you want to launch in path `/opt/boot_trigger.sh`:
+    ```bash
+    touch /opt/boot_trigger.sh
+    echo -e "\
+    #!/bin/bash\n\
+    gnome-terminal\n\
+    sleep infinity # This is to keep the original terminal open for debugging\n\
+    " > /opt/boot_trigger.sh
+    ```

+Next time you boot up your system, you will see a terminal window pop up automatically.

+### Step 2: (optional) Write a Script to Automatically Finish the Step

-You can modify the following scripts to your needs while following the [Provided License](https://github.com/belongtothenight/bash_scripts/blob/main/LICENSE).
+You can modify the following script to your needs while following the [Provided License](https://github.com/belongtothenight/bash_scripts/blob/main/LICENSE).

 1. [schedule_startup.sh](https://github.com/belongtothenight/bash_scripts/blob/main/src/schedule_startup.sh): This is a script that will setup a `update_task.service` to execute a custom script `update_task.sh` after system boot.

-2. [schedule_routine.sh](https://github.com/belongtothenight/bash_scripts/blob/main/src/schedule_routine.sh): This is another script that will setup a `update_task.timer` to routinely trigger the `update_task.sh` to execute a custom script `update_task.sh` after system boot.

 ## References